fadado/jqt/docs/content/data.md

 {"category":"fiction","price":8.99,"author":"Herman Melville",...
 ```

-Read the output of `yq --help` and `cq --help` for more information.
+See the output of `yq --help` and `cq --help` for more information.

 ### Process front matter